harshvardhaniimi/personal-website/content/project/2021-06-19-smart-villages-indore/index.md

 ---
 title: Smart Villages Indore
-summary: Creating and deploying web-based content for Government of Madhya Pradesh
+summary: Creating and deploying web-based content for the Government of Madhya Pradesh
 author: Harshvardhan
 date: '2016-11-1'
 slug: []